Updated: Sep 26

 The connection between parenting and feeding is inseparable.
-This behavior predisposes the foundation for life-long eating habits and health outcomes.
-Moreover, both feeding and parenting improve the child's physical, social, cognitive, and behavioral development and well-being.
+This behaviour predisposes the foundation for life-long eating habits and health outcomes.
+Moreover, both feeding and parenting improve the child's physical, social, cognitive, behavioural development and well-being.

-Child eating behaviors manifest in the context of child characteristics, such as temperament, and broader developmental tasks, such as autonomy, separation, self-regulation, and acquisition of motor skills.
-The relationship between parent feeding and child or child and parent eating, is strongly rooted in culture and tradition.
+Child eating behaviours manifest in the context of child characteristics, such as temperament, and broader developmental tasks, such as autonomy, separation, self-regulation, and acquisition of motor skills.
+The relationship between parent feeding and child or child and parent eating is strongly rooted in culture and tradition.

 Food parenting is considered to include feeding style and feeding practices.
 Feeding style consists of the broad emotional climate of the feeding dynamic, whereas feeding practices are the specific strategies and actions such as “when, what, and how” of child feeding.

 However, many parents experience stress and anxiety related to the parenting task, including feeding the children.
 Parents, particularly mothers, report considerable anxiety related to feeding, with a third to half of the mothers reporting that their otherwise healthy child is difficult to feed or fussy.